spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-shipment-feature.md

 ### 5) Configure export to Redis

-Configure tables to be published to the `spy_shipment_type_storage` and synchronized to the Storage on create, edit, and delete changes:
+Configure tables to be published to `spy_shipment_type_storage` and synchronized to the Storage on create, edit, and delete changes:

-1. Adjust `RabbitMq` module configuration in `src/Pyz/Client/RabbitMq/RabbitMqConfig.php`:
+1. In `src/Pyz/Client/RabbitMq/RabbitMqConfig.php`, adjust the `RabbitMq` module configuration:

 **src/Pyz/Client/RabbitMq/RabbitMqConfig.php**